hsf-training/maintenance/README.md

 ## Dispatching commands

 > **Warning**
-> Please be really careful when dispatching commands to all repositories.
-Please always run `multi-gitter` with `--dry-run`
+> * Please be really careful when dispatching commands to all repositories.
+> * Please always test scripts on `hsf-training/repository-maintenance-test` first
-> first.
+> * Please always run `multi-gitter` with `--dry-run` first.

 Install and set up [multi-gitter](https://github.com/lindell/multi-gitter/tree/master/internal).
+You will find instructions for how to run it in their readme.

+> **Note**
-Note: If you run into any errors like [this one](https://github.com/gruntwork-io/git-xargs/issues/82), you might need to use a simplified git config.
-You can use `helpers/switch_out_gitconfig.py` to toggle between your usual config and the simplified one.
+> If you run into any errors like [this one](https://github.com/gruntwork-io/git-xargs/issues/82), you might need
+> to use a simplified git config.
+You can use `helpers/switch_out_gitconfig.py` to toggle between your usual config
+> and the simplified one.

 ## Helpful notes